perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 Alternatively, the installation of Node.js can be done manually, as described in the following sections.

-### CentOS and Ubuntu

-CentOS, RedHat Enterprise Linux, and Ubuntu lack Node.js packages of the versions required by this service, but there are packages available from [NodeSource](https://nodesource.com/) that are easy to install.
+### Manual Installation

-#### CentOS 6 and RHEL 6
+#### CentOS/RHEL 6

 The Node.js v12 binaries will not run on CentOS 6 and RHEL 6, nor will the source code build, due to outdated or missing dependencies.
 For now, this service will not run on these systems.

-#### CentOS 7 and RHEL 7
+#### CentOS/RHEL 7

+CentOS and RedHat Enterprise Linux lack Node.js packages of the versions required by this service, but there are packages available from [NodeSource](https://nodesource.com/) that are easy to install.

 ```shell
 $ sudo yum install git gcc-c++ make